Advancing Robotics with Brittle Star Research

 15. Shi, G...
 Clark, E. G. et al. 2021.
 The cupules of Mesozoic seed plants and the origin of the angiosperm second integument.
 Nature 594: 223-226.

 16. Luque, J...
-Clark, E. G. et al. In review.
+Clark, E. G. et al. Accepted.
 Crabs in amber reveal an early colonization of freshwater during the Cretaceous.
 Sciences Advances.

 Kano, T., Clark.
 E. G., et al. 2021.
 Decentralized control mechanism for determination of moving direction in brittle stars with penta-radially symmetric body.
 In: Biology-Inspired Engineering and Engineering-Insipired Biology. (eds.
 Braun, J.-M. et al.).
 Frontiers in Neurorobotics.